-The instructions for this thai green curry pulled pork calls for slow-cooking that pork for up to 6 hours, but don’t be scared.
-This is slow-cooker territory, so it’s a set-it and forget-it kind of meal.
+The instructions for this Thai green curry pulled pork call for slow-cooking that pork for up to 6 hours, but don’t be scared.
+This is slow-cooker territory, so it’s a set-it-and forget-it kind of meal.
 Green Curry itself is relatively simple, especially if you opt for using a packaged curry sauce.
-I love to jazz mine up with charred vegetables, cooked with little to no oil on the stovetop until they start to blacken. that charred
+I love to jazz mine up with charred vegetables, cooked with little to no oil on the stovetop until they start to blacken.

 Thai green curry itself is simple enough to make, especially if you opt for using a packaged or jarred curry sauce.

-Even the curry out with the cool smoothness of coconut milk, serve it with slow-cooked pulled pork, some hot white rice and a side of garnishes, and you’ve got a fancy cooking meal that’s even better than takeout but required little to no effort on your end.
+Even out the flavor of this slow cooker green curry with the cool smoothness of coconut milk, serve it with slow-cooked pulled pork, some hot white rice, and a side of garnishes, and you’ve got a fancy cooking meal that’s even better than takeout but required little to no effort on your end.

 - 1 tablespoon peanut oil

-- 1 bell pepper , seeds and ribs removed, sliced into strips ½” wide
+- 1 red bell pepper seeds and ribs removed, sliced into strips ½” wide

 - 2 cup snow peas

-- 2 cloves garlic , smashed with the side of a knife
+- 2 garlic clove smashed with the side of a knife

 - 1 lb pork loin or shoulder